 - Begin in the yoga posture known as bridge pose.

-- Lift and straighten one leg, taking it perpendicular to the floor.
+- Pushing through the heel, lift and straighten one leg, taking it perpendicular to the floor.

 - Lower the leg so that the thighs are close to parallel, then lift back up.